kareneth/blog/content/posts/2020-01-01-using-the-mind-card-game-for-team-building.md

 date: 2020-01-01T05:26:53.730Z
 description: >-
   While The Mind didn't win the Spiel des Jahres in 2018 (yeah, Azul was better), I still really like playing in with family and friends.
-Probably more often.
-But I think this would work out really well at work as a team building game.
+I think this would work out really well at work as a team building game.
 category: Project Management
 tags:
   - the mind